boazbk/crypto/lec_18_SFE_part2.md

 ---

-# Multiparty secure computation: Construction using Fully Homomorphic Encryption
+# Multiparty secure computation II: Construction using Fully Homomorphic Encryption { #sfetwochap }

 In the last lecture we saw the definition of secure multiparty computation, as well as the compiler reducing the task of achieving security in the general (malicious) setting to the passive (honest-but-curious) setting.